WICG/webcomponents/proposals/html-module-spec-changes.md

     - f\.
 Assert: *requiredModule*.[[Status]] is "instantiating" if and only if *requiredModule* is in *stack*.
     - g\.
 If *requiredModule*.[[Status]] is "instantiating", then
       - i\.
 Set *module*.[[DFSAncestorIndex]] to min(*module*.[[DFSAncestorIndex]], *requiredModule*.[[DFSAncestorIndex]]).
 - HTML Module Record provides a concrete implementation of InitializeEnvironment(), implementing the corresponding abstract method on Cyclic Module Record.
-This function is responsible for creating a mutable binding with the name "*default*" that will be used to set up the HTML Module's document as the module's default export.
+This function is responsible for creating a mutable binding with the name "\*default\*" that will be used to set up the HTML Module's document as the module's default export.
   1. Let _module_ be this HTML Module Record.
   1. Let _realm_ be _module_.[[Realm]].
   1. Assert: _realm_ is not *undefined*.
   1. Let _env_ be NewModuleEnvironment(_realm_.[[GlobalEnv]]).
   1. Set _module_.[[Environment]] to _env_.
   1. Let _envRec_ be _env_'s EnvironmentRecord.
   1. Perform ! _envRec_.CreateMutableBinding("\*default\*", *false*).
-TODO Should this be CreateImmutableBinding?
   1. Call _envRec_.InitializeBinding("\*default\*", *undefined*).
   1. Return NormalCompletion(empty).
 - Declare an implementation-defined abstract operation HostGetDefaultExport(_module_) whose purpose is to return the value of *module*'s default export, or null if there isn't one.
+  - Note: See HTML5 spec changes below for the implementation.
 - HTML Module Record provides a concrete implementation of ExecuteModule(), implementing the corresponding abstract method on Cyclic Module Record.
 For HTML modules there is no script to execute.
 This method just sets up the HTML Module's default export, obtained from the implementation-defined HostGetDefaultExport.
   1. _module_ be this HTML Module Record.
   1. Let _defaultExport_ be HostGetDefaultExport(_module_).